 - Appearing dazed

-- Contusion – A contusion is bleeding (bruise) on the brain caused by direct impact.
-Sometimes surgery may be required to remove larger contusions.
+- Contusion – A contusion is bleeding (bruise) on the brain caused by direct impact. in order to remove larger contusions, a doctor may require you to undergo surgery.
 Symptoms of contusions include:

 - Loss of memory